Miltonly/Streets/Crawford Crescent

 Schools and catchment

-Public elementary catchment draws to Brookville Elementary School, which sits directly on the street itself.
-Catholic elementary students attend St. Scholastica Catholic Elementary, a 14-minute drive.
-For secondary, public students go to Craig Kielburger Secondary School, 13 minutes away, while Catholic students attend St. Kateri Tekakwitha Catholic Secondary, 12 minutes away.
-The proximity to Brookville ES makes the street particularly convenient for families with young children.
+Public elementary catchment falls to Brookville ES, which sits directly on Crawford Crescent itself, making it walkable for most homes on the street.
+For Catholic elementary, St. Scholastica Catholic ES is a 14-minute drive.
+Secondary students in the public system draw to Craig Kielburger SS, a 13-minute drive; Catholic secondary students attend St. Kateri Tekakwitha Catholic SS, about 12 minutes away.
+The proximity to Brookville ES is a practical advantage for families with younger children, though older students will need a drive or bus for secondary school.

 Who this street suits